awslabs/graphstorm/docs/source/cli/model-training-inference/distributed/sagemaker.rst

 `scaling types <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning-define-ranges.html#scaling-type>`_.
 By default scaling type will be ``'Auto'``.

-Use ``--metric-name`` to define the name of metric to use as a tuning objective, e.g. ``"accuracy"``.
+Use ``--metric-name`` to provide the name of a GraphStorm metric to use as a tuning objective, e.g. ``"accuracy"``.
 See the entry for ``eval_metric`` in :ref:`Evaluation Metrics <eval_metrics>` for a full list of supported metrics.

-``--metric-dataset`` defines which dataset to collect metrics from, and can be either ``"test"`` or ``"val"`` to collect metrics from test or validation set respectively.
+``--eval-mask`` defines which dataset to collect metrics from, and can be either ``"test"`` or ``"val"`` to collect metrics from test or validation set respectively.
 Finally use ``--objective-type`` to set the type of the objective, which can be either ``"Maximize"`` or ``"Minimize"``.
+See the `SageMaker documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html>`_ for more details

 Finally you can use ``--strategy`` to select the optimization strategy from one of "Bayesian", "Random", "Hyperband", "Grid".
 See the